getsadzeg/AreYouAlive/README.md

 While special operation, soldier can point their Status at any time i.e. what do they need, for example bullets, food, water, etc. Also, soldier can see another connected soldiers - i.e. soldiers which are with him in operation.
 Soldier can also see their Location and Message, i.e. what they need.
 This make connection between soldiers easier.
 Application also controls if internet (Mobile Data or Wi-Fi) and Location services (GPS) are turned on.

 For demonstration, we also added Information tab into the app, which learns soldier how to do all of this.

+AreYouAlive is represented as open-source project and created under MIT license.

 This project is hackathon's (hackTSU) one of the winner.